 The Mamluk dynasty was started by Qutb-ud-din Aibak, who ruled the Subcontinent for almost 84 years.
 Qutb al-Din Aibak was a former slave of Muhammad of Ghori, thus this dynasty is also known as the Slave Dynasty.
 He was the first Sultan of the Delhi Sultanate and also was the first Muslim dynasty that ruled the Indian Sub-Continent.
 He also initiated the construction of Delhi’s earliest Muslim monuments, the Quwwat-ul-Islam mosque, and the Qutub Minar(238 feet high stone tower).
 Aibak reigned as the Sultan of Delhi for four years (1206 CE to 1210 CE), he did not make any fresh conquests because his entire attention was devoted to the establishment of law and order and strengthening his army.
 Aibak died in 1210 CE and was buried near the Anarkali bazaar in Lahore.
 People used to call him “Lakh Baksh” meaning “giver of lakhs” because of his generosity to his people and also gave liberal donations for charity when he was the Sultan of the Sultanate of Delhi.
-After the Aibak died, the second Sultan was Aram Shah who assumed power in 1210 CE, but he was assassinated in 1211 CE by Aibak’s son-in-law, the third Sultan was Shams ud-Din Iltutmish, who himself was a slave of Qutub-ud-din Aibak.
+After Aibak died, the second Sultan was Aram Shah who assumed power in 1210 CE, but he was assassinated in 1211 CE by Aibak’s son-in-law, the third Sultan was Shams ud-Din Iltutmish, who himself was a slave of Qutub-ud-din Aibak.
 Shams ud-Din Iltutmush ruled for around 26 years from 1211 CE to 1236 CE and was responsible for setting the Sultanate of Delhi on strong footings.
 At the time of Qutubbudin’s death, Iltutmish was the governor of Badaun.
-During his reign, Iltutmish shifted the capital from Lahore to Delhi and he devoted the first 8 years of his reign to secure the throne from rivals and defeated Muslim amirs (nobles), Nasir-ud-Din Qabacha of Multan and Tajuddin Yildoz of Ghazni, who had declared themselves contenders of Delhi in 1220 CE.
+During his reign, Iltutmish shifted the capital from Lahore to Delhi and he devoted the first 8 years of his reign to securing the throne from rivals and defeated Muslim amirs (nobles), Nasir-ud-Din Qabacha of Multan and Tajuddin Yildoz of Ghazni, who had declared themselves contenders of Delhi in 1220 CE.
 Mongols invaded India but they were defeated at the Battle of Indus by Genghis Khan in 1221 CE.
-Later on, Iltutmish saw the decline of Lahore and the rise of Delhi and gradually Delhi became the greatest center of learning and culture in India.
+Later on, Iltutmish saw the decline of Lahore and the rise of Delhi, and gradually Delhi became the greatest center of learning and culture in India.
 As Qutb al-Din Aibak initiated the construction of the Qutub Minar near Mehrauli in Delhi but died without completing it and later it was completed by his son-in-law, Iltutmish in the year 1231-32 CE.
 The Quwwat-ul-Islam (Might of Islam) Mosque which was built by Aibak, has now become a UNESCO world heritage site.
 Although Iltutmish had many sons all of them were incompetent.
 So, he appointed his daughter Razia Sultana as his successor.
 Raziya is the first and the last woman ruler of medieval India ruled from 1236 CE to 1240 CE.
 She initially managed to impress the nobles and administratively handled the Sultanate well but was defeated and killed by the powerful nobleman Malik Altunia whom she agreed to marry.
 Following Iltutmish’s death, the Delhi Sultanate saw a succession of weak rulers, power shifted from Razia Sultana to many others, until Ghiyas ud-Din Balban came to power and ruled from 1266 CE to 1287 CE.
 Balban started the era of strong centralized government and also increased the power and position of the sultan but didn’t try to extend his empire although he had a strong army.
 During Balban’s reign, Mongols again invaded India in 1279 and 1285 but were defeated and driven away.
 In 1286 the Mongols reappeared to avenge their defeat, this time a furious battle was fought Prince Muhammad was killed and in 1286 CE Balban expired.
 He was succeeded by his grandson, 17-year-old Muiz ud-Din Qaiqabad, who appointed Jalal ud-Din Firuz Khalji as the commander of the army.
-Khalji eventually murdered Qaiqabad and seized the throne, thus ending the Mamluk dynasty and starting the Khalji dynasty of Delhi Sultanate.
+Khalji eventually murdered Qaiqabad and seized the throne, thus ending the Mamluk dynasty and starting the Khalji dynasty of the Delhi Sultanate.

 The Khalji or Khilji Dynasty (1290 CE–1320 CE)